 available from several other resources including the websites of radio

-and TV stations, auto clubs, and government agencies, and increasingly
+and TV stations, auto clubs, government agencies, online maps,

 through on-board telematics systems.

 weekend and holiday Autobahn traffic

 about traffic reports: sometimes the "traffic report" may include

 information that has nothing to do with traffic such as civil emergency

 alerts, police bulletins, etc. Also, if you have a German

 car with a CD or MP3 player, don't be surprised if your tunes